 How to get there: Take New Jersey Transit to the Tuxedo or Harriman stops.

 How far it is: One hour and 35 minutes by train and shuttle bus

 What to expect: Malouf’s Mountain Sunset Campground can accommodate any level of camper.
-This is a great spot for amateurs who aren’t quite sure what kind of gear it takes for a fun weekend of camping -- they’ll set you up with what you’ll need, from the tent to the cooking supplies (but bring your own sleeping bag).
-And if you’re looking for something a bit more remote, they’ve also got you covered.
-Malouf’s has shared the measures they’re taking to prevent the spread of COVID-19 among campers and employees, including an enhanced cleaning protocol, mandatory mask wearing in public areas, a new bathhouse capacity, and no group reservations at the time.
-If you plan on playing outdoor games, make sure to bring your own -- the campground will not be offering any from their collection, or any cookware or dining ware for that matter, at this time.
-You can read the full list of measures currently being taken on the campground’s website.
+This is a great spot for amateurs who aren’t quite sure what kind of gear it takes for a fun weekend of camping—they’ll set you up with what you’ll need, from the tent to the cooking supplies (but bring your own sleeping bag).
+If you’re looking for something a bit more remote, they’ve also got you covered.
+The campsite shares the continued measures they’re taking to prevent the spread of COVID-19 among campers and employees, including an enhanced cleaning protocol, mandatory mask wearing in public areas, a bathhouse capacity, and no group reservations at the time (you can read the full update here).
 While you’re there, check out the package deals they offer, some of which include discounted Metro North tickets.